 Hold the wig under a stream of cold water, gently rinsing out the soap from the fibers.

 Wrap the hair gently into a large towel to remove the water from the wig.
-Squeeze the towel lightly, instead of wringing it tightly, to remove the water from the wig.
+Squeeze the towel lightly to remove the water from the wig.

 Set the wig on a canvas head form.
 Gently comb the wig with the wide-tooth comb to detangle the hairs.

-Spritz a 2- to 3-inch section of hair with setting lotion.
+Spritz a two- to three-inch section of hair with setting lotion.
 Comb the setting lotion throughout the section of hair with a rat-tail comb.

 Place the wig under a hooded dryer.
 Set the dryer’s heat on a low to medium heat setting.
 After 60 to 90 minutes – or until the base of the wig is completely dry – remove the hair from under the dryer.
 If you do not have a hooded dryer, set the wig in a well-ventilated and cool area to dry overnight.